 LLCs combine the best features of corporations, sole proprietorships, and partnerships into one business entity that offers owners liability protection, flexibility in management, and tax benefits.

-An LLC provides the same limited liability as a corporation but is less complex and more affordable to form and run.
+An LLC provides the same limited liability as a corporation, however, an LLC is simpler and affordable to form and run.

-A person starting or operating a business as a sole proprietor should think about forming an LLC.
-You should consider this particularly if you want to limit your own legal liability as much as possible.
+A person starting or operating a business as a sole proprietor should consider forming an LLC.
+You should consider this particularly if you want to limit your liability and protect yourself from business losses and lawsuits.

 LLCs can be used for almost any type of business.
 Some states, however, require certain types of professionals to form specialized LLCs.